deeschoi/Development-Pathways-2011-2023-/README.md

 These choices ensure that the visualizations are interpretable by a wide audience and align with best practices in ethical data visualization.

-### Exploratory and Explanatory Visuals
-The notebook distinguishes between exploratory visualizations, which support open ended and user driven analysis, and explanatory visualizations, which are refined to communicate specific insights clearly.
-Interactive components built with Plotly are intentionally used to encourage exploration without overwhelming the narrative structure.
+The notebook intentionally combines exploratory and explanatory visualizations, using interactive elements to support user-driven exploration while maintaining a clear narrative structure.

 ### Narrative Structure
 Visualizations are embedded within a structured narrative that progresses from broad global trends to more focused relationships between economic capacity, life expectancy, poverty, population change, and renewable energy use.
 Each visualization is designed to serve a specific communicative purpose rather than functioning as a standalone chart.